 A number of our debt instruments and those of our subsidiaries require delivery of fairness opinions for transactions with Mr. Allen or his affiliates involving more than \$50 million.
 Such fairness opinions have been obtained whenever required.
 All of our transactions with Mr. Allen or his affiliates have been considered for approval either by the board of directors of Charter or a committee of the board of directors and, in compliance with corporate governance requirements, all related party transactions are considered by Charter's Audit Committee comprised entirely of independent directors.
-All of our transactions with Mr. Allen or his affiliates have been the board of directors to be in our best interest.
+All of our transactions with Mr. Allen or his affiliates have been deemed by the board of directors or a committee of the board of directors to be in our best interest.
 Except where noted below, we do not believe that these transactions present any unusual risks for us that would not be present in any similar commercial transaction.